rivas-lab/covid19/README.md

 ## Update log

+- 2020/3/19: We made an initial release of the polygenic risk score weights for 66 triats (blood measurements and biomarkers)!
+We are still running the PRS computations and we will make an update release when we have improved results.
 - 2020/3/17: We updated the [HLA fequency reference](/UKB_HLA_freq).
 It now includes the frequencies from 5 population groups.
 - 2020/3/17: initial release!